 Surviving the American Grocery Store: A Guide for Expats

 American grocery stores tend to be much larger than those in other countries, offering a dizzying array of products.
-Make a shopping list beforehand to stay focused and save time.
+My advice: make a shopping list beforehand to stay focused and save time.
+Otherwise, you will end up buying things you don't need :P Trust me on this one.
 Familiarize yourself with the store layout and keep an eye out for sales and discounts.

 Understanding Units of Measurement

 In the US, groceries are measured in pounds, ounces, gallons, and quarts.
+Coming from the metric system, this took me a while to get used to.
+I still sometimes have to Google the conversion when I am at the store.
 Familiarize yourself with these units and their conversions to avoid confusion when buying produce or following recipes.

 Decoding Nutrition Labels

-American food products come with detailed nutrition labels.
+American food products come with detailed nutrition labels, which is actually great from a health perspective.
+In Singapore and Vietnam, this level of detail is not always available.
 Learn how to read these labels to make healthier choices and understand serving sizes, daily values, and nutrient information.

 Discovering New Ingredients